 Help us improve

-We are reviewing our fellowship support processes.
-Feedback from researchers who applied, were not taken forward, or considered applying but decided not to is particularly valuable in helping us improve clarity, timelines, and communication.
+We are reviewing our fellowship support processes and welcome feedback from researchers at any stage — including those who applied, were not taken forward, or decided not to apply.

 Stay connected and help share opportunities: @ImperialPhysics on X (Twitter), @imperialphysics on Bluesky, Imperial Physics on LinkedIn